MichalWonia/MyLibraryWebApp/README.md

 <img src="readmeImages/viewBook.png">

+You can turn back to home page or books table by clicking the appropriate link in the navigation bar.
 I think it is a very nice project and I am considering extending this project in the future.

 # Author